Luphen1/Productline-Sales-Portfolio-Project/README.md

 ### Tools

-Microsoft SQL server management studio was utilized for importing dataset and for checking duplicates records.
-I also utilized SQL server to Identified and handled null values across the dataset.
+Microsoft SQL Server Management Studio was utilized for importing the dataset and checking for duplicate records.
+I also utilized SQL Server to identify and handle null values across the dataset.

 ### Data Cleaning/Preparation

-In the initial data preparation, I performed the following tasks below:
+In the initial data preparation, I performed the following tasks:

 1. Data loading and inspection.
-2. Handling for missing values.
+2. Handling missing values.
 3. Checking for duplicate values.
-4. Handling Inconsistent data and typos.
+4. Handling inconsistent data and typos.
-5. There were null data in columns like ADDRESSLINE2, STATE, AND POSTALCODE in which I left untouched for data quality.
+5. There were null values in columns like ADDRESSLINE2, STATE, and POSTALCODE, which I left untouched to enhanced data quality.